AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-an-invoice-manually.md

 This tutorial describes how to create a simple invoice report displaying information about customers and their orders.
 You can perform similar steps to create various invoice layouts depending on your requirements.

-> [!Note]
-> See the [Create an Invoice based on a Template](create-an-invoice-based-on-template.md) topic to learn how to create an invoice report based on a predefined layout.

 ![](../../../images/eurd-web-invoice-report-result.png)

 ## Create a Report and Bind It to Data